andyfischer/circa/docs/getting_started_on_command_line.md

 Then run it with `circa test.ca`, and you should see the 'Hello world' message.

 Now you can expand on that test file and play around with more complicated scripts.
-All of the scripts run by this tool should probably contain a few calls to print() since that's the easiest way to see the results of your program.
+All of the scripts run by this tool should probably contain a few calls to print(), since that's the easiest way to see the results of your program.

-There are a few sample scripts available here (../samples), and this page (syntax.md) has details on the different kinds of syntax you can use.

 ##### REPL